The Bread-Making Tools Every Home Baker Needs

 Every editorial product is independently selected, though we may be compensated or receive an affiliate commission if you buy something through our links.
 Ratings and prices are accurate and items are in stock as of time of publication.

 Baking bread is a uniquely challenging and satisfying task.
-Sure, theres a bit of fuss when it comes to proofing yeast and getting picture-perfect plaits, but the smell of freshly baked bread is worth it.
-The only thing you needbesides a great recipeare a few bread baking essentials to get you started.
-And dont miss the rest of the general baking suppliesour Test Kitchen team can’t live without.
+Sure, there’s a bit of fuss when it comes to proofing yeast and getting picture-perfect plaits, but the smell of a freshly baked loaf is worth it.
+The only thing you need—besides your favorite bread recipe—are a few bread baking essentials to get you started.
+And don’t miss the rest of the baking supplies our Test Kitchen team can’t live without.
 Be sure to check out our bread baking guide for even more tips and tricks!

-Whether you prefer quick breads or yeasted breads, youll definitely want to invest in a few loaf pansto fix up your favorite recipes.
-There are plenty of options out there, but you can never go wrong with a great nonstick pan, like this one from our brand new line of bakeware.
+Whether you prefer quick breads or yeasted breads, you’ll definitely want to invest in a few loaf pans for your favorite homemade bread recipes.
+There are plenty of options out there, but you can never go wrong with great nonstick pans, like this loaf pan set from our new line of Taste of Home bakeware.
 Your bread will pop right of the pan with ease thanks to the embossed design.